HirokiHamaguchi/latexlint/web/src/assets/README.md

 ### LLJapaneseSpace

 Detect the lack of space between Japanese characters and math equations in `.tex` and `.md` files.
-By default, this rule is disabled by `latexlint.disabledRules` in `settings.json`.
+This rule is disabled by default.

 ### LLLlGg